 Use Engagement Tools

-Event app is a powerful engagement tool and has been found to increase active participation from the audience.
+Event apps are a powerful engagement tool that have been found to increase active participation from the audience.
 With their attention fully on the speaker and the app, it increases their retention of material covered during the meeting, thereby making the meeting more productive.

 What the Mobile-First Silent Traveller phenomenon served to illustrate is that the majority of the population is already very tech-savvy; so tech-savvy, in fact, that they find it difficult to part with their electronic devices.
 Considering how recent this phenomenon is, it goes to show how technology is able to catch on like wildfire.
-Thus, this makes it easy to introduce new technology to an already receptive crowd.
+Thus, it is quite easy to introduce new EventTech into a meeting and get a high adoption rate.

 In this rat race, only the modern and wayward will prevail.
 Keep your meeting from being boring by enthralling your participants with a burst of excitement and a hip event app.